-Delaware may only make up a short stretch of America’s East Coast, but this tiny state boasts three popular summer destinations: Rehoboth Beach, Dewey Beach and Bethany Beach.
-Though residents in neighboring states have discovered the joy of Delaware’s beach resorts, many active adults around the country may not be familiar with these lesser known summer destinations.
+Delaware may only make up a short stretch of the East Coast, but this tiny state boasts three popular summer destinations: Rehoboth Beach, Dewey Beach, and Bethany Beach.
+Though residents in neighboring states have discovered the joy of Delaware’s beach resorts, many active adults around the country may not be familiar with these lesser-known summer destinations.

 All three of these coastal towns are found in Southern Delaware’s Sussex County, and they are only minutes apart.
 Bethany Beach is the furthest north, about 10 minutes from the state line.
 Dewey Beach is 10 to 15 minutes up the coast, and Rehoboth Beach is only another five minutes away.
-Yet each of these beaches have their own distinct personality.
+Yet, each of these beaches has its own distinct personality.

-Bethany Beach is the often considered the best choice for a relaxing summer vacation.
-This quaint seaside town is considered part of “The Quiet Resorts”, along with South Bethany and Fenwick Island (which lie just minutes to the south).
-Bethany Beach also adjoins the beautiful Delaware Seashore National Park, which is situated on a six-mile long barrier island.
+Bethany Beach is often considered the best choice for a relaxing summer vacation.
+This quaint seaside town is considered part of “The Quiet Resorts,” along with South Bethany and Fenwick Island, which lie just minutes to the south.
+Bethany Beach also adjoins the beautiful Delaware Seashore National Park, which is situated on a six-mile-long barrier island.

 Though Bethany Beach’s population includes less than 1,000 year-round residents, around 15,000 tourists fill the town during the summer beach season.
 Tourists generally encompass all age groups, and Bethany Beach is known for having a family-friendly atmosphere.
 Area attractions include typical seaside amusements, such as a charming boardwalk, unique shops, a variety of restaurants, and, of course, the beach itself.